VA is Bringing a Benefits & Hiring Fair to Augusta

 Download the

-Parking for the Augusta Veterans Expo is available in several locations on Hunter St. and Lee Beard Way.
+Parking for the Augusta Veterans Benefits & Hiring Fair is available in several locations on Hunter St. and Lee Beard Way.
 Download the map before you arrive to make finding parking easier.

 Download Now